 - Higher Pay: OTR truck drivers often receive higher salaries than local drivers.
-The average pay for an OTR driver is $62,000 a year, but it will take time to build up to that.
+The average pay for an OTR driver is $62,000 a year, but it may take time to build up to that.

 - Seeing the Country: You will get to visit locations you may not have otherwise been able to see.

 - Job Security: OTR truckers will always be needed; Amazon alone shipped over five billion packages in one year.